ChrisJr404/HackerToolkit/README.md

 2. **Navigate to the Repository:** `cd HackerToolkit`
 3. **Run the Installation Script:** `./install.sh`

 Embrace the power of a comprehensive hacking suite with HackerToolkit.
-Star and fork our repository to stay updated with the latest tools and improvements!
+Star the repo and follow me to stay updated with the latest tools and improvements!

 ## Burp Suite Extensions (Doesn't Automatically Install)
 ### Active Scan++